-- Unique association to a person - 🖉 Verifiability - & Changes in the data invalidate the electronic signature - & It conforms to the regulations of the secretary of state proved Certificate Authorities", which is similar to licensing.
+- ∠ Unique association to a person - Verifiability - The person using it can hold it in its sole control - Changes in the data invalidate the electronic signature - It conforms to the regulations of the secretary of state proved Certificate Authorities", which is similar to licensing.
 The advantage is, that not only public key cryptography is included, but also signature dynamics - this is not possible under the Utah law.